trek-view/basecamp/_posts/2020-07-31-state-of-the-map-2020.md

 This years SOTM was a little different.
 Originally due to be held in Cape Town, South Africa, the conference was rescheduled to be held remotely for the first time ever due to COVID-19.

-There were some brilliant talks at this yeats conference, [now available to watch back on Youtube](https://www.youtube.com/watch?v=AeY6yU8uYPc&list=PLQNy8KsDknCoPMylvJhmF2z7qu1PQ47Nf).
+There were some brilliant talks at this years conference, [now available to watch back on Youtube](https://www.youtube.com/watch?v=AeY6yU8uYPc&list=PLQNy8KsDknCoPMylvJhmF2z7qu1PQ47Nf).

 I've documented some of my favourite talks most closely linked to the work we do here at Trek View that I know you'll enjoy.